-Denys Darzi is a Brazilian Jiu Jitsu black belt 5º Degree under BJJ legend Francisco Mansor from Rio de Janeiro.
+Denys Darzi is a Brazilian Jiu Jitsu Black belt 6º Degree under BJJ legend Francisco Mansor from Rio de Janeiro.
 Competitor since the “Golden Era of BJJ” (the 1980’s), Denys had the chance to enter some of BJJ’s most celebrated tournaments like the Copa Company, Lightning Bolt Cup and Vansport Cup.
-Professor Denys is currently teaching and training at Soul Fighters School, one of the strongest completion teams in the global scenario of competition Brazilian Jiu Jitsu.
+Professor Denys is currently teaching and training at his own academy, Denys Darzi Brazilian Jiu Jitsu, in Boca Raton, Florida.
+He is also affiliate to Soul Fighters Brazilian Jiu Jitsu, one of the strongest completion teams in the global scenario of competition of Brazilian Jiu Jitsu.

 Denys Darzi Jiu Jitsu